-The present year is the fifth year modern times in which the aggregate of the figures is twenty five, and there will be but five more years in which such a combin out and got stalled.
-He thereupon backed nation is possible prior to the year 259t Probably few have ever heard of the old prophecy, which runs as follows:

-In every future year of our Lord,

-When the sum of the figures is twenty-five

-Some warike k redom will draw the sworBut peaceful nations in peace shall thrive.
-Students of modern history will readily ecall how faithfully this prophecy ha

-been fulfilled in the four previous years t which it applied.
-In 1699, Russia, Denmark and Poland ormed the coalition against Sweden which augurated the great war that ended in th isastrous defeat of Charles XII, at Pul The year 1789 will ever be memorable or count of the breaking out of the French Revolution.
-The year 1798 witnessed the campaign f Bonaparte in Egypt and the formation f the second European coalition agains

-In 1879 war broke out between England and Afghanistan, followed by the invasion of the latter country by British troops.
-In what manner the prediction is to be verified in 1888 remains yet to be seen, but he present condition of Europe seems t prophecy.
+The present year is the fifth year of modern times in which the aggregate of the figures is twenty-five, and there will be but five more years in which such a combinanation is possible prior to the year 2599 Probably few have ever heard of the old prophecy, which runs as follows: In every future year of our Lord, When the sum of the ligures is twenty-five, Some warilke kingdom will draw the sword, But peaceful nations in peace shall thrive.
+Students of modern history will readily recall how faithfully this prophecy has been fulfilled in the four previous years to which it applied.
+In 1699, Russia, Denmark and Poland formed the coalition against Sweden which inaugurated the great war that ended in the disastrous defeat of Charles XII. at Pul The year 1789 will ever be memorable on ecount of the breaking out of the French Revolution.
+The year 1798 witnessed the campaign f Bonaparte in Egypt and the formation f the second European coalition against rance.
+In 1879 war broke out between England and Afghanistan, followed by the invasion of the latter country by British treops.
+In what manner the prediction is to be verified in 1888 remains yet to be seen, but See the postman with the bills-New Year's bills-What a world of tribulation Now their sending out fulfils!
+How they rankle, rankle, rankle, In the startled dreams of night, As the creditors' procession Of the chamber takes possession With a brutalized delight; Calling "Time!"

-THE BILLS.

-After Edgar Allen Poe-About a Mile After See the postman with the bills-

-New Year's bills- What a world of tribulation Now their sending out fulfils!
-How they rankle, rankle, rankle, In the startled dreams of night, As the creditors' procession Of the chamber water, With a brutalized delight; "Time!"
 "Time!"
 "Time!"
-Of the chamber takes possession In a sort of prize-ring rhyme, To the dark and deep demnition That so gradually kills.
-From the bills, bills, bills, bills, bills, From the tailors' and the hatters' little bills,

-See the big bills for my wife-Tailor-made in styles now rife.
-If the present fashion grows We can wear each other's clo'es Dropping frills and furbelows, Dropping furbelows and frills, And reducing tailors' bills-

-Bills

-See the fearful grocery bills-Eating bills!
-What exceeding cost to people Is the food that stomach fill Doctors' bitls For their pills

-Potions, squills And subdiving all which kills.
-How we dread to draw the money

-For stopping rills In the pipes beneath the sills.
-When we tell them for their pay To take the house and all away, They but answer 'twould not meet Their "little" bills

-Their extortionate and bank-suspending bills!
-Bills!

-Bills!

-Facts About Rainfall.

-The subject of the rainfall is an intersting one this winter.
-The American Meteorological Journal informs us that "the precipitation in the temperate zone is extremely variable from season to season," which inspires hope that other winters may differ a little from this one The discussion of the weather journal is however, chiefly devoted to the rainfall on the Western plains, which is recognized as a most important element in estimating the agricultural future of our country by such competent authorities as General Morrow, Mr. Charles Francis Adams, Professor S. R. Thompson and ex-Senator Dorsey.
-In investigating the for flour in this country, it is said that climatology of the United States, allow-ance handed dollars are spent for to placing rain gauges in exposed localities so as to obtain accurate results.
-Snow drifts and inequalities of exposure play Smart Boy-The man which bought the liquor was drunk.

-The cold was so severe at Monterey.

-The cold was so severe at Monterey. in a result in which accuracy is essential.
-Mr. Mark W. Harrington, in the Meteorological Journal, recommends the maps of Lorin Blodgett as the best standard for comparison as a basis of earlier observation, and those of Dr. Charles Dennison, of Denver, for the later dates.
-With these as standards, slow but gradual gain in the rainfall in the West, which argues well for the increased fertility of our great developing agricultural regions.

-Patronize Home.
-Yes, patronize home schools and home everything.
-Patronize home industries, home factories and everything that you consume, that you can possibly get a ome, get it there.
-Don't send your money off to other places, where you will not have chance to get any of it again, but buy everything at home.
-By so doing you will not only help to build up the town and make your neighbors more prosperous, but will belp yourself in the same proportion.

-I contract d malaria in the swamps of Louisiana while working for the telegraph company, and used every kind of medicine I could hear of without relief.
-I at last succeeded in breaking the fever, them. nalarial poison and I became almost helpless.
-I finally came here, my mouth so filled with sores that I could scarcely cat, and my tongue raw and filed with orted to without effect.
+In a sort of prize-ring rhyme, To the dark and deep demnition That so gradually kills.
+From the bills, bills, bills, bills, bills, From the tailors' and the hatters' little bills Bills!
+See the big bills for my wife- Tailor-made in styles now rife. f the present fashion grows We can wear each other's clo'es.
+Dropping frills and furbelows, Dropping furbelows and frills, And reducing tailors' bills- See the fearful grocery bills-Eating bills!
+What exceeding cost to people Is the food that stomach fills.
+Doctors' bills For their pills, Potions, squills And subduing all which kills.
+How we dread to draw the money When recovered from our ills!
+Plumbers' bills For stopping rills In the pipes beneath the sills.
+When we tell them for their pay To take the house and all away, They but answer 'twould not meet Their "little" bills-Their extortionate and bank-suspending Bills! great many people keep wearing themselves ex-Senator Dorsey.
+In investigating the climatology of the United States, allowauce has to be made for the difficulty of home, get it there.
+Don't send your money off to other places, where you will not have a chance to get any of it again, but buy A TONGUE IN KNOTS.

+eat, and my tongue raw and fi led with little knots.
+Various remedies were resorted to without effect.
 I bought two bottles of B. B. B. and it has cured and strengthened me.
-All sores of my mouth are healed and my tongue entirely clear of knots and soreness, and I feel ike a new man.
+All sores of my mouth are healed and my tongue entirely clear of knots and soreness, and I feel STIFF JOINTS.